AxisCommunications/acap-rs/crates/cargo-acap-build/README.md

-# `cargo-acap-build`

-A tool for building ACAP apps and other executables for deployment to Axis devices.
+_Build utilities for ACAP apps and other executables deployed to Axis devices_

 ## Application project structure